pnwairfire/bluesky/README.md

 In this step, it looks for nested fields both in the correctly nested locations as well as in the root fire object.
 For example:

-    TODO: ...add example here...
+    {
+        "fires": [
+            {
+                "input": {
+                    "location": {
+                        "latitude": 47.4316976,
+                        "longitude": -121.3990506
+                    },
+                    "area": 200
+                }
+            }
+        ]
+    }

+would become,

+    {
+        "fires": [
+            {
+                "input": {
+                    "location": {
+                        "latitude": 47.4316976,
+                        "longitude": -121.3990506
+                    },
+                    "area": 200
+                },
+                "location": {
+                    "latitude": 47.4316976,
+                    "longitude": -121.3990506,
+                    "area": 200,
+                }
+            }
+        ]
+    }

 **3. Copies custom fields up to the top level**

-...FILL IN AND GIVE EXAMPLE(S)....
+User-identified fields that should also be copied from the input data up to the top level can be configured.

+*(Not yet implemented)*

-**4. Sets defualts**
+**4. Sets defaults**

-As of v0.1.6, there are no hardcoded defaults, but defualts can be configured.
+There are no hardcoded defaults, but defualts can be configured.

-...FILL IN AND GIVE EXAMPLE(S)....
+*(Not yet implemented)*

 **5. Sets derived fields**

 This entails setting undefined fields (such as 'name') from other fields' values.

-...GIVE EXAMPLE(S)....
+For example, given the following location information

+    {
+        ...
+        "location": {
+            "latitude": 47.4316976,
+            "longitude": -121.4522115
+        }
+        ...
+    }

+The name (if not set already) would be set to

+    "Unnamed fire near 47.43170, -121.45221"

 **6. Validates the fire data**

-...FILL IN AND GIVE EXAMPLES....
+For example, if there is not location information, or if the nested location is insufficient, a ```ValueError``` is raised.

 ##### Ingestion example

-As an example, starting with the following input data (which we'll assume is in fires.json):
+As a full example, starting with the following input data (which we'll assume is in fires.json):

     {
         "fires": [